 Although the technique uses acupuncture needles, it does not depend on acupuncture meridian or channel or element theory for diagnosis or to achieve results.
 Additionally, proponents declare that it is not acupuncture.
 The author is not convinced of this argument because the acupuncture technique does allow for deep tissue stimulation using acupuncture needles.
 Nonetheless, many states allow trained healthcare practitioners from a variety of backgrounds, including DCs and PTs, to use this technique.

 Dry Needle Technique is a healing type that deserves your attention.
-If you have back or hip or shoulder pain, or other types of musculoskeletal pain, and would like to try this type of DNT, contact a hip pain doctor in Chapel Hill, NC today.
+If you have back or hip or shoulder pain, or other types of musculoskeletal pain, and would like to try this type of DNT, contact a Back Pain doctor in Cincinnati today.

 Thanks to Acupractic Natural Healing Center at Eastowne for their insight into chiropractic care and dry needling.